tonymmm1/vmangos-docker/README.md

 ### List of Commands:
 #### General commands(All docker-compose commands must be run from within the project directory)

-For non-website configs make sure to replace docker-compose with docker-compose -f noweb-docker-compose.yml

 ```
 docker-compose up (Creates and runs containers with console output)